The New Build Team

 Libby Milton - Project Clinical Advisor

-She is working closely with our architectural and project management teams to ensure that the new Hospice becomes an outstanding 21st century facility as well as ensuring we don't lose what is most precious - the quality of our care.
+She has worked closely with our architectural and project management teams to ensure that the new Hospice becomes an outstanding 21st century facility as well as ensuring we don't lose what is most precious - the quality of our care.

 Libby qualified as a nurse in 1988 and initially worked in an intensive care setting before moving to hospice care.
 As well as the hospice in-patient unit, she has worked in the hospital and community settings as a clinical nurse specialist.